 Climate action

-Pronouncement of the ruling before the ECtHR on April 9, 2024
+After the pronouncement of the judgement before the ECtHR on 9 April 2024

 The public hearing on our complaint was held before the Grand Chamber of the ECtHR in Strasbourg on March 29, 2023.
 Our legal team, consisting of Cordelia Bähr, Martin Looser, Raphaël Mahaim and, since November 2022, the renowned British lawyers Jessica Simor and Marc Willers, represented us.